cbrownstein/brownstein.co-do/content/post/why-californians-are-moving-to-texas/index.md

 +++
-title = "Why Californians Are Moving to Texas" date = "2020-12-22" description = """Learn why Californians are fleeing Texas.
+title = "Why Californians Are Moving to Texas" date = "2020-12-23" description = """Learn why Californians are fleeing Texas.
 Among other \
-  reasons, they are sick and tired of California's high taxes and asinine \
+  reasons, they are sick and tired of California's asinine policies, \
-  policies."""
-tags = [
+  crumbling infrastructure, and sky-high cost of living.""" tags = [
   "texas",
   "california",